Nanocovax

 Nanocovax is a Vietnamese COVID-19 vaccine candidate developed by Nanogen Pharmaceutical Biotechnology JSC.
 It is a subunit vaccine (SARS‑CoV‑2 recombinant spike protein with aluminum adjuvant).

 Medical uses

-The vaccine requires two doses, the second one being administered 28 days after the first shot.
+The vaccine requires two doses, administered 28 days apart.
 It is given by intramuscular injection.

 Clinical trials

 The Vietnamese health ministry has assessed the Nanocovax vaccine produced by Nanogen as the most promising, having been successfully produced on a laboratory scale and provoked immunogenicity during animal testing.

 Preclinical and phase I

 Preclinical studies of Nanocovax were conducted on hamsters and non-human primates, including a challenge test, exposing hamsters to the SARS-CoV-2 virus.
 On 17 December 2020, Nanogen commenced human trials of Nanocovax vaccine.

 The clinical trial Phase 1 (open-label, dose-escalation) recruited 60 healthy Vietnamese adult volunteers to evaluate the safety, tolerability, and initial assessment of immunogenicity of the vaccine intramuscularly in the participants.
 The first-stage trials of Nanocovax showed the vaccine was safe and vaccinated volunteers had antibodies against the Alpha variant.